-When "1" is written: Transmit enabled When "0" is written: Transmit disabled
+When "1" is written: Transmit enabled When "0" is written: Transmit disabled Reading: Valid

-When "1" is written to TXEN, the serial interface shifts to the transmit enabled status and shifts to the transmit disabled status when "0" is written.
+When "1" is written to TXEN/TXENS, the serial interface shifts to the transmit enabled status and shifts to the transmit disabled status when "0" is written.

-Set TXEN to "0" when making the initial settings of the serial interface and similar operations.
+Set TXEN/TXENS to "0" when making the initial settings of the serial interface and similar operations.
+At initial reset, this register is set to "0".